Desbeers/Chord-Provider/README.md

 ![Chord Provider](SCREENSHOT.png)

 This is for macOS and iOS.
-Written in Swift 2.0, so Big Sur or iOS 14.
+Written in SwiftUI 2.0, so Big Sur or iOS 14.

 - System colors
 - System fonts